cmdruid/nostr-devs-resources/slides/02-nostr-tech.md

 # What is a Relay?

 * A relay is a websocket server that stores notes and manages subscriptions.
-* You can use any database to store notes (SQL, Mongo, Redis, Graph, etc).
+* A relay can use any kind of database to store notes.
-* The filter options for requesting a subscription is intentionally limited.
 * A relay can also run as 'forward-only' and not store any persistent data.

 ---